unalignedcoder/4chan-picrel/README.md

 The queue file can also be generated via the Queue List Creator.
 See below.

-If you use the --use-names argument, the thread name is used to name the respective thread directory instead of the thread id.

 ### Requirements ###

 This script can be called using the default python libraries.
 Only if you want to use the `--use-names` or `--title` parameters you have to install the following dependencies: